 Q: what is native fish coalition's position regarding fishing with lures?

 A: Native Fish Coalition is not against lure fishing.
 Most studies show similar incidental mortality rates between flies and lures.
 We believe that with a few adjustments and concessions, it could be even closer.
 Substituting single-point hooks for treble hooks or breaking one or two hook points off would help lower incidental mortality, as would using barbless hooks.
-Where tackle restrictions are deemed necessary to protect a wild native fish population, we see single-hook, single-point artificial-lure-only restrictions as an acceptable compromise in many cases.
+Where tackle restrictions are deemed necessary to protect a wild native fish population, we see single-hook, single-point artificial lure only restrictions as an acceptable compromise in most cases.
 This allows anglers to use the tackle they already have.

 Q: what is native fish coalition's position regarding harvesting fish?

 A: Native Fish Coalition is not opposed to the harvest of stocked or nonnative fish, as it is a social and economic issue, not an environmental issue.
-We are also not opposed to the “sustainable” harvest of wild native fish.
+And while we feel prudence is warranted and believe C&R is good for wild native fish populations, we are not absolutely opposed to the “sustainable” harvest of wild native fish.
 We are however opposed to the harvest of wild native fish when it results in a noticeable decrease or change in population size, age-class distribution or average size, all of which can negatively impact the population.
-It can also result in the need for “supplemental” stocking, which compromises wild native fish populations.
+Harvest can also result in the need for “supplemental” stocking, which compromises wild native fish populations.

 Q: what is native fish coalition's position regarding catch-and-release?